dougburks/debian-cinnaminty/README.md

 This is my own personal script for making Debian 13 Cinnamon a little more like Linux Mint and installing some of my personal favorite apps.
 It is my opiniated take on a desktop environment that balances the ideals of productivity, efficiency, and beauty.

 # Requirements
-This script assumes the following requirements:
+This script requires the following:
 - Debian 13 with Cinnamon desktop
 - user account with sudo privileges
 - ability to connect to Github and package repos